Parthenogenesis: In human culture

-Parthenogenesis, in the form of reproduction from a single individual (typically a god), is common in mythology, religion, and folklore around the world, including in ancient Greek myth; for example, Athena was born from the head of Zeus.
-In Christianity, Islam, and the Bahá'í Faith, there is the virgin birth of Jesus, and stories of miraculous births also appear in other global religions.
+Parthenogenesis, in the form of reproduction from a mother alone, is common in mythology, religion, and folklore around the world, including in ancient Greek myth, in which Gaia (the earth) gives birth to Ouranos (the heavens), and according to Hesiod and others, the god Hephaestus is born from Hera.
+In Christianity and Islam, there is the virgin birth of Jesus, and stories of miraculous births also appear in other global religions.

 The theme is one of several aspects of reproductive biology explored in science fiction.